Hi, I'm Michelle!

 My main areas of interest are driver development and operating systems.

 - Feature 2

 - Feature 6

-I'm a full-time developer in Windows on the Buses Core Team.
-I work on the USB stack!
-Previously, I worked on the Hardware Lab Kit team.
+I was a developer in Windows on the Buses Core Team.
+I wrote kernel-mode drivers to build the USB Type-C stack.

 Software Development Engineer in Test - Intern.
 2012 - 2013